performant-software/dm-2/README.md

 Active Storage
 -------------

-Active storage is used to handle the uploading/downloading of files.
+Active Storage is used to handle the uploading/downloading of files.
 Files can either be stored locally on the disk or on a file storage service, such as Amazon S3.
 For ease of toggling in different environments, the file storage service can be specified as an environment variable in the `application.yml` file.

     ACTIVE_STORAGE_SERVICE: 'local'
     ACTIVE_STORAGE_SERVICE: 'amazon'